washer143/r.wjoinery-msp1/README.md

 If you want to fork the repository you can click the fork button located towards the top right of the page.

 # Responsiveness
-As i started this project on my laptop i produced this project for laptop version first.
-I felt this would be the best way to implement my ideas and project and then scale down, but as i came to media queries i ran into a multitude of issues, after painstakingly adding and editing, i finally got it to respond the way i wanted to, but still not without its issues.
+i started this project on my laptop, i therefore instinctively produced this project as a laptop version first project, which in hindsight i should have given more thought to, but at the time i felt it would be the best way to implement my ideas and then scale down, not that there is a problem with this option, but as i came to learn in media queries, i ran into a multitude of issues.
+After painstakingly adding and editing code, i finally got it to respond the way i wanted to, from laptop, tablet to mobile device.
+However for much larger desktop screens i need to tweak the project, by doing a four grid layout system, so there's enough material to span across the page.
+This is something to consider for future projects.

 # Bugs

 # Unfixed Bugs